James-Fleming12/EvidentialHDC/README.md

 large ceiling gap (R4 gap +19.8 on fog, +27.0 on wet_ground vs R1's ~0-2).
 So the
 label-free limit has two distinct causes:

-- **For the healthy conditions, the wall is gone** — the cov-shift extractor's frozen decoder holds, and the label-free update reaches the ceiling.
+- **For the healthy conditions, the wall is gone**: the cov-shift extractor's frozen decoder holds, and the label-free update reaches the ceiling.
 - **For fog/crosstalk, the wall is the centroid rule.** The features retain the recoverable structure (the R4 ceiling is high); the nearest-centroid update cannot